Atlant Security © 2023. All rights reserved

 The US-based NIST (National Institute of Standards and Technology) issued several core documents which can be used to standardize your approach to security:

-There are hundreds of smaller publications and articles on cloud security by NIST, but those are the core ones we would like to focus on.
+NIST has hundreds of smaller publications and articles on cloud security, but those are the core ones we would like to focus on.

 ISO Cloud security standards: